Dev4rno/Dev4rno/README.md

 # Hi, I'm Alex

-**Aerospace systems engineer turned full-stack maker**
+Spent a decade debugging aircraft networks and satellite telemetry.

-After a decade debugging aircraft networks and satellite telemetry, I'm building tools to automate the boring stuff and sharing experiments and lessons along the way.
-My background includes network analysis tools for Boeing 777X systems, satellite constellation debugging, and frontend work on platforms processing billions of social conversations.
+Now shipping products that automate the boring stuff (so that you don't have to) - solving automation, analytics and productivity headaches I've encountered over the years.

-Currently shipping automation tools, analytics dashboards, and productivity solutions.
-I build in public, share every mistake and breakthrough, and believe in creating genuine value before worrying about revenue.
+Sharing every mistake and breakthrough.
+Prioritising value over revenue.

 **Recent projects:**